JimHagan/nr_alert_audit/README.md

 | `policy_url`            | A direct URL to the policy in the New Relic UI.                          |

 ### b. `nr_audit_event.csv`
 This file is a detailed dump of all `NrAuditEvent` records where the `actionIdentifier` starts with `alerts`.
-It provides the raw data needed to investigate who made changes and what those changes were.

 | Field              | Description                                                              |
 | ------------------ | ------------------------------------------------------------------------ |